At Home After a Knee Replacement

 • Standing supported exercises, such as knee bends

-• Using an exercise bike for 10 to 15 minutes, 2 to 3 times a day
+• Using an exercise bike for 10 to 15 minutes, two to three times a day

 • Exercising against resistance, such as with light ankle weights